yhekma/prcleaner/README.md

 All pods with correspoding SHA, PR label and repo label will have their corresponding helm release deleted

-### PR Created/branch deleted
+### PR Created

-All pods running with branch label of the PR will have their corresponding helm release deleted
+All pods with correspoding SHA, branch label and repo label will have their corresponding helm release deleted

+### Branch deleted

+All pods with corresponding repo and branch label will have their helm release deleted